CASIO MT-540

 The Casio MT-540 normally has 20 main voice sounds, selected through 10 semi- OBS preset sound buttons and a select button for bank switch.
 As a matrix easteregg 10 additional preset sounds can be reached, but this is a little tricky.
 The additional 5 buttons for them have to be connected through diodes from JC11 to {JB10..JB14}.
 Instead of separate buttons I disconnected the JC12 line from the main PCB and inserted an alternating switch that either connects it with main PCB JC12 (like before) or with JC11.
 This way the additional matrix inputs can be reached through 5 of the normal preset sound buttons {vibraphone to flute}.

 But this is only half of the trick, because when used normally, you will only get 5 additional sounds because these new inputs ignore the "select" button (even the "select" LED unlights by pressing these buttons until you switch back to a normal preset sound).
 Possibly Casio planned here to release also a 25 preset sounds variant of this instrument, although I never saw any of these.
 To get the 30 sounds mode, a diode has to be connected at JC6->JB13 during power-on reset; when added or removed later, the CPU simply ignores it.
 But when enabled, the preset sounds are in different order and thus don't correspond to the control panel writing anymore.
 Instead of adding a fixed diode, for experimentation I wired it through the 2nd channel of that (2 channel) alternating switch, thus the 30 sounds mode is now only enabled when I switch it on during power-on, while otherwise everything stays normal.
-(The CPU ignores the diode when the switch is set later, thus the switch still enables the 5 sounds from the 25 sounds mode when switched later.)
+(The CPU ignores the diode when the switch is set later, thus here the switch still enables the 5 sounds from the 25 sounds mode.)

 20 sounds mode: (5 additional sounds)